House to vote Wednesday to send impeachment articles to Senate

 But it is clear McConnell does not have the votes needed from his GOP majority to do that.

-Key Republicans, Sen. Susan Collins of Maine and Sen. Mitt Romney of Utah, said they, too, would oppose a motion to dismiss the charges.

-Collins is leading an effort among some Republicans, including Romney and Lisa Murkowski of Alaska, to ensure the ground rules include plans to eventually consider voting to call witnesses.
+Sen. Susan Collins of Maine is leading an effort among some Republicans, including Mitt Romney of Utah and Lisa Murkowski of Alaska, to ensure the ground rules include the possibility of calling new witnesses.

 “My position is that there should be a vote on whether or not witnesses should be called,” Collins said.

-“I’ve said I’d like to hear from John Bolton,” Romney told reporters Monday.
-“I expect that barring some kind of surprise, I’ll be voting in favor of hearing from witnesses after those opening arguments.”
+“I expect that barring some kind of surprise, I’ll be voting in favor of hearing from witnesses after those opening arguments,” Romney told reporters Monday.

-Democrats have been pushing Republicans, who have the majority in the Senate, to consider new testimony, arguing that fresh information has emerged during Pelosi’s monthlong delay in transmitting the charges.
+Democrats have been pushing Republicans, who have a slim Senate majority, to consider new testimony, arguing that fresh information has emerged during Pelosi’s monthlong delay in transmitting the charges.

+“We want the truth,” Senate Minority Leader Chuck Schumer said Tuesday as the chamber opened.
+He said that in other presidential impeachment trials the Senate called witnesses.

+“Do Senate Republicans want to break the lengthy historical precedent?”
+Schumer asked.

-McConnell drafting an organizing resolution that will outline the steps ahead.
-Approving it will be among the first votes senators take after they are sworn as jurors by Supreme Court Chief Justice John Roberts for the Court of Impeachment.
+McConnell is drafting an organizing resolution that will outline the steps ahead.
+Approving it will be among the first votes senators take after they are sworn as jurors by Chief Justice John Roberts for the Court of Impeachment.

 It takes just 51 votes during the impeachment trial to approve rules or call witnesses.
 Just four GOP senators could form a majority with Democrats to insist on new testimony.
 It also would take only 51 senators to vote to dismiss the charges against Trump.